 We recognise that families face new and challenging pressures.
 We aim to help families flourish by offering Children’s and Youth groups, groups for Pre-school aged children and Parenting Courses and our Messy Church.

-All-Age Worship on the third Sunday of each month where the whole church family worships together whatever your age.
+We have All-Age Worship on the third Sunday of each month at 10.30 am where the whole church family worships together across all generations.

 On other Sundays we have Children’s Clubs.
 We start in church together and then the children leave part way through the service to go to clubs: